ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/seabath_readme.md

 ## Project Outcomes

 * Jupyter notebook that elucidates the project
-* Version controlling the project throught Git
+* Version controlling the project thought Git
 * Visualize the optical properties and the corresponding changes around seamounts and with seasonality

 <!--## Future Efforts